-Engines are NOT supplied with engine oil, although traces of oil from the manufacturing process may be present.
+The engine is NOT supplied with engine oil, although traces of oil from the manufacturing process may be present.
 It is essential to add adequate engine oil of the correct type to the engine before use - see [Engine Oil](#).
 Failure to add engine oil will void the product warranty.